 This value quickly decreases as $r$ increases.

 Since $\hat{p}(\V{Z})$ decreases exponentially as $r$ increases, we can obtain a good approximation to the exhaustive variance (\ref{eq:fullsum}) by the truncated series,

 This expression (\ref{eq:var}) approaches the true $\VA[\mu_J(\V{x}_*)]$ as $R \rightarrow n$, requiring the evaluation of $\sum_{r=0}^{R} {n \choose r}$ terms.
-When $R = 0$, the approximation in Eq.~(\ref{eq:var}) reduces to $s^2_J(\V{x}_*; \V{\hat{Z}})$, which is a popular acquisition criteria in its on right, forming the basis of ALM \citep{mckay2000comparison}, reviewed earlier in Section \ref{sec:intro}.
-Larger $R$-values yield only marginal gains, both in terms of the magnitude of the resulting variance estimate, and in terms of progress towards the true calculation.
-Again, looking ahead to our illustration coming next, our variance estimates, via Eq.~(\ref{eq:var}) using $R=0$, are within ten percent of the truth the truth (\ref{eq:fullsum}), specifically 9.0181 and around 10, respectively.
+When $R = 0$, the approximation in Eq.~(\ref{eq:var}) reduces to $s^2_J(\V{x}_*; \V{\hat{Z}})$, which is a popular acquisition criteria in its own right, forming the basis of ALM.
+Larger $R$-values yield only marginal gains, both in terms of the magnitude of the resulting variance estimate and progress towards the true calculation.
+Again, looking ahead to our illustration coming next, our variance estimates (\ref{eq:var}) using $R=0$ are within ten percent of the truth (\ref{eq:fullsum}), specifically 9.0181 and around 10, respectively.
 The former improves to 9.0194 with $R=1$.
 We prefer $R=0$ for our empirical work later, although it's certainly easy to try modestly larger $R$-values.
 Other implementation details are deferred to Section \ref{sec:numerical}.